About Counselling and Psychotherapy

 If I think there might be a serious risk of harm to you, or anyone else, including you seriously harming yourself.

-If there is information about abuse or neglect of children or vulnerable adults.
+If there is information about risk to children or vulnerable adults.

 If you give consent for me to share information.